georgeflanagin/jupyter/README.md

 #### USER

 This is generally your University of Richmond `netid`.
-If you are logged in as "yourself" on your workstation, then you probably can omit this parameter.
-If you are logged in as a user that doesn't exist on the cluster (example: you are on a personal computer and VPN-ed into UR's network), then you will need provide your netid.
+Note that your username on your Mac or Linux workstation is irrelevant.

 #### HOURS